jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 ```

 ## How to configure and test `calculator` Web Service in Kong Ingress Controller (KIC)
-1) Configure a Kubernetes External Service (to http://www.dneonline.com:80/calculator.asmx) and a related Ingress kind:
+1) Configure a Kubernetes `External Service` (to http://www.dneonline.com:80/calculator.asmx) with [kic/extService-Calculator-Ingress.yaml](kic/extService-Calculator-Ingress.yaml) and a related `Ingress` kind:
 ```sh
 kubectl apply -f kic/extService-Calculator-Ingress.yaml
 ```